List-Decodable Sparse Mean Estimation: Introduction

 \begin{quote} Does there exist a provably robust algorithm for list-decodable mean estimation that runs in polynomial time and enjoys a sample complexity bound of $O(\polylog(d))$? \end{quote}

-In this paper, we answer the question in the affirmative by showing that when the true mean $\mu$ is $k$-sparse, i.e. it has at most $k$ non-zero elements, it is attribute-efficiently list-decodable.
+In this paper, we answer the question in the affirmative by showing that when the target mean is $k$-sparse, i.e. it has at most $k$ non-zero elements, it is {\em attribute-efficiently} list-decodable.